Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

-Moving to the case $\underline{t_s<0}$, the curve $\omega(t)$ grows until it reaches its maximum value at $t=-t_s$ to later decrease until its vanishing at $t_{-}$, Eq. (\ref{root tm}).
+Curves in Figure \ref{figure sigma caso 1} summarize the typical behavior for $\sigma$ in this case upon superimposition of the initial conditions (\ref{eq21}).
+For \underline{$t_s=0$}, solutions to the Ermakov equation tend to increase their value during the course of evolution in a way similar to the brown curve in Fig. \ref{figure sigma caso 1}.a).
+When \underline{$t_s\neq0$} the resulting horizontal translations of the parametric frequency shape deform solutions $\sigma$ in ways that may lead to significantly different curves even if the changes in the shift parameter $t_s$ appear commensurable.
+Besides the obvious remark in respect to the quantitative change in the initial value of $\sigma$, from the analytical point of view it is to point out that evolution now would no longer start at an instant when the time-differential of the frequency parameter vanishes.
+This circumstance plays a role in the manner the system dynamics deviates from comportment it would display if $t_s=0$.
+With the increasing of $\underline{t_s>0}$ the time interval where dynamics occur diminishes while the initial value $\sigma_0$ increases, and the initial slowly varying portion of $\sigma$ shrinks, Fig. \ref{figure sigma caso 1}.a).
+Moving to the case $\underline{t_s<0}$, the curve $\omega(t)$ grows until it reaches its maximum value at $t=-t_s$ to later decrease until its vanishing at $t_{+}$, Eq. (\ref{root tm}).
 If the time interval $[0,-t_s)$ is sufficiently wide, the initial value of $\omega$ cuts down meaningfully.
 As Figures \ref{figure sigma caso 1}.a) and \ref{figure sigma caso 1}.c) show, the effect is quite a gain for the initial value for function $\sigma$ and for the magnitude of fluctuations occurring thereafter.
 Remark that in the plot \ref{figure sigma caso 1}.c) the $\omega$'s at initial time are very small, but never vanishing: resulting initial conditions for the corresponding $\sigma$ are relatively large, but in fact finite.
 The point is that when $t_s<0$ a sign change occurs for $\dot\omega$.
 The system is thus required to adapt itself first to a continuous positive frequency jump $\Delta_{\omega, 1}=\omega_{max}-\omega_0=|D_e-V_\infty|-\omega_0$, and later to a continuous negative jump $\Delta_{\omega, 2}=\omega_{max}=|D_e-V_\infty |$.
-Such a driving dynamics calls for a bigger and bigger adaptation effort as long as $t_s$ takes negative and negative values, and the system communicate this happening through enhanced oscillations for the quasi-normal mode amplitude.
-Figures \ref{figure adiabatic 1} provide examples of functions that can be taken as adiabaticity indicators for $\omega$ and $\sigma$, showing the net differences originated $t_s$ from positive to negative values.
-In particular, Figure \ref{figure adiabatic 1}.c) compares the quantities $4 \omega^2\sigma^4$ that corresponds to a $t_s<0$ case and a $t_s=0$ case with a different parameter $D_e$ chosen so to equal the sum $\Delta_{\omega,1}+\Delta_{\omega,2}$ of the two jumps identifiable in the former case, thus showing the higher degree of adiabaticity of the second case.
-Finally note that when $t_s<0$ the mean value of $\sigma$ tends to increase its value during the course of evolution after a transient time where it decreases.
+Such a driving dynamics calls for a bigger adaptation effort as long as $t_s$ takes more negative values, and this happening is communicated through enhanced oscillations for $\sigma$.
+Also note that when $t_s<0$ the mean value of $\sigma$ tends to increase its value during the course of evolution after a transient time where it decreases.
 Such dynamics is related to the occurrence of a sign change for $\dot{\omega}$.
-Indeed, there is a basic process by which variations of amplitude $\sigma$ are brought about: the raising of frequency parameter $\omega$ acts to reduce $\sigma$ and viceversa.
-If the frequency parameter varies adiabatically the correspondence is stronger, in the sense that a net 1-to-1 map is entailed between parametric frequency and quasi normal-mode amplitude, the relationship $\dot{\theta}=\sqrt{c}/ \sigma^2$ between amplitude and phase of quasi-normal modes effectively turning into $\dot{\theta}\simeq \omega$ (the lowest order term in Eq. (\ref{WKBJ o 2})).
-If meaningful deviations from adiabatic regime occur, non-negligible fluctuations start to be generated for $\sigma$.